 - Infinite Scrolling - This is where more content automatically loads as you scroll to the bottom of the page.

-Let’s look at what John Mueller had to say about this in more detail.
+In more detail, let’s look at what John Mueller had to say about this.

-Mueller has admitted that in the past, they would try and render content behind “load more” buttons, which I guess adds to the confusion.
+Mueller has admitted that in the past, they would try and render content behind “load more” buttons, which adds to the confusion.

 But, in a clear statement, Mueller said that because the cost of rendering “load more” content is so expensive, they no longer do it.